101 Best Things to Do on Oʻahu, Hawaiʻi

 Yes, the Ala Moana Shopping Center is absolutely one of the more touristy spots on this list, but how could I not include the largest outdoor mall in the world!

-This is why I highly recommend visiting Ala Moana because it’s certainly not your average mall.
-Rather, it’s a great place to walk around and explore, and with Ala Moana Park right across the street, the whole area makes for a great place to get out and be on your feet!
+This is why I highly recommend visiting Ala Moana—not to mention that Ala Moana Beach Park is located right across the street, making the whole area a great place to get out and be on your feet!

 Google Maps Directions: Ala Moana Shopping Center